keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### `search`

 Will search the list to limit results.
-It can search only by [labelField](/docs/api/create-list.md#labelfield).
+For now, it can search only by `name` field.

 ```graphql
 query {